nilearn/nilearn/doc/decoding/searchlight.rst

 - *process_mask_img* is a subset of the brain mask and defines the boundaries of where the searchlight scans the volume.
 Often times we are interested in only performing a searchlight within a specific area of the brain (e.g., frontal cortex).
-If no *process_mask_img* is set, then Searchlight defaults to performing a searchlight over the whole brain.
+If no *process_mask_img* is set, then :class:`SearchLight` defaults to performing a searchlight over the whole brain.

 *mask_img* ensures that only voxels with useable signals are included in the searchlight.
 This could be a full-brain mask or a gray-matter mask.